seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 But I am very sorry, good Horatio,
 That to Laertes I forgot myself;
 For, by the image of my cause, I see
-The portraiture of his: I'll court his favours.
+The portraiture of his: I'll court his favors.
 But, sure, the bravery of his grief did put me
-Into a towering passion.
+Into a towering passion. /

 **HORATIO**
-Peace! who comes here?
+/ Peace! who comes here?

 *Enter OSRIC*